 With todays Lego™-like hardware components and our step-by-step instructions and software, everybody can build their own small wireless sensors.
 For as little as $10.

-Since then, the project has evolved and now also supports the HopeRF/RF69 radio which operates in 433, 868 and 915 MHz range and ESP8266.
+Since then, the project has evolved and now also supports RS485, RFM69 and RFM95 radios which operate in 433, 868 and 915 MHz range and several architectures such as AVR, SAMD, Teensy, STM32F1, ESP8266, ESP32, NRF5x and Raspberry Pi.
 We've also created a new site for publishing open source hardware to ease the building process even further.

 The Core Team